cognitive-engineering-lab/argus/book/src/trait-debugging-101.md

 In this post we will be using the *search tree* a data structure produced by the trait solver that describes how it searched impl blocks, and why---or why not---a particular trait bound holds.

 Here's an illustrative diagram of the Axum-error search tree.
-Argus provides the search tree in a different format, similar to a directory tree, as you shall see further on.
+Argus provides the search tree in a different format, similar to a directory tree, as you will see further on.

 ```mermaid
 ---